ceciliabinck/Binck-Explores-Project/README.md

 Solution:
 I have tried many things but when I was working on my map and was looking for it on my page all the images where in the correct position.

+### 6
+Every time I would click on an image to make my modal appear it would  do +1 on the image and description.

+Solution:
+I had to put in my code that the Id's where empty before append the data in there.

+### Bug 7
+while working on my modal function, the  modal didn't show any more only the backdrop.

+Solution:
+I had to rename the Id of the model and close a tag and it showed again.

 ## Remaining bugs

 I replaced the markers in my function for Google maps.
 Now no markers show up in the Google maps map.